-Over 2.2 million students use the site globally and they are used by almost 4000 schools across the US.
-As the demand for more subjects increases OpenStax continues to diversify their library, soon expanding into computer and data sciences, nursing and liberal arts text.
+As the demand for more subjects increases, OpenStax continues to diversify their library.
+They will soon be expanding into computer and data sciences, nursing and liberal arts textbooks.

 Available in PDF, EPUB and Microsoft Word formats, Saylor Academy also offers tuition-free college credits.
 Saylor Academy provides students with over 100 free courses that are transferrable to over 30 partner schools.